The Portiloop: a deep learning-based open science tool for closed-loop brain stimulation: Case study: online sleep spindle detection

-We now demonstrate the Portiloop implementation of stimulating the brain with sound during sleep spindles.
-The long-term goal of this application is to further clarify the role of sleep spindles in learning and memory, and to explore therapeutic interventions for memory decline.
-Stimulating sleep spindles is more challenging than low frequency neural activity like slow oscillations, due to their high frequency ($\sim$12 to 16~Hz), rapid evolution ($<$2.5s), and therefore tight timing constraints.
-We propose the first portable device able to stimulate sleep spindles in real time with high detection performance.
-Because maximum experimental flexibility is attained by being able to stimulate at anytime during the course of the spindle including with phase precision, we conduct a thorough time analysis of the proposed system, with possible trade-offs to maximize specific performance.
+We now turn our attention to a case study application of the Portiloop in neuroscience - detecting sleep spindles shortly after they start so as to be able to stimulate the brain during the spindle.
+The long-term goal of this application is to further clarify the role of sleep spindles in learning and memory, and to explore therapeutic interventions for memory decline (see Section \ref{sec:casestudy}).
+As described in Section~\ref{sec:onlineconsiderations}, stimulating sleep spindles is a particularly challenging case study due to their high frequency ($\sim$12 to 16~Hz) and rapid evolution ($<$2.5 s), and therefore tight timing constraints, and thus serves as a demonstration of the technology's capabilities.